SpaceMonkey-MH/Unnamed_Project/Notes.md

 	projectiles for more than their health, the remaining projectiles might pass through.
 Don't know if it's a good thing.
 Also, the health changed manager is kinda lost with this, might display several hits instead of one, Idk what to think about that.
+	For the shotgun, I implemented something a bit odd: When an even number of leads is shot, there are two in the middle, and only one when odd.
+This is so that the shots are always symetrical, and there is always at least one in the middle (if any).
+What I could do it to try and make the two middle separate but parallel.
+I'll try that.
+Actually, it is very complex, for almost nothing.